ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 - filterStats - runs **CountPattern.ps1**
 - biddingSheet - runs **makeOneBiddingSheet.cmd** to create bidding sheets

+We have a synonym defined; so, you I can enter one * * to create all of the files derived from all of those in the PBS folder.
+If I did so, it would run several hours.
+I usually run all operations for a single scenario, like this:

+    one uniquePartOfScenarioName* *

 There are several other folders:
 - bbsa -- Convention Cards for Bridge Bidding Analyser.
 There's a 21GF-DEFAULT that's used for most scenarios.
 For scenarios that need something different, I try to copy the DEFAULT and make the necessary changes.
 I try to NOT change the DEFAULT.
 - build-scripts -- Windows CMD and Powershell Programs.
 In some cases, these invoke code: Dealer.exe, BBA.exe, and BridgeComposer.exe